AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/6-time_series_analysis_and_generation.md

     - Lower-bound (Min) <br/>
       In the analysis, all values below Min in the historical files will be replaced by Min

-**IMPORTANT** For each month, time-series to analyze are assumed to represent a stationary stochastic signal modulated by 24 hourly shape-factors.
+**IMPORTANT:** For each month, time-series to analyze are assumed to represent a stationary stochastic signal modulated by 24 hourly shape-factors.
 All of these shape-factors are expected to be different from zero.
 If the signal is partly masked by sequences of zeroes (for instance, if solar power time-series are to be analyzed as such because time-series of nebulosity are not available), the analysis is possible but is subject to the following restrictions:

 - **Use of the "detrended" mode in the first Tab is mandatory** _(use of the "raw" mode would produce wrong correlation matrices)_

 - **Short- and Long- Term autocorrelation parameters in the second Tab must be identical and set to 99%** _(to ensure that auto-correlation be assessed for the shortest possible time lag, i.e. one hour)_

-**NOTICE** For the whole year, the analyzer delivers a table of 12x24 hourly shape-factors consistent with the 12 sets of parameters identified for the stationary stochastic processes.
+**NOTICE:** For the whole year, the analyzer delivers a table of 12x24 hourly shape-factors consistent with the 12 sets of parameters identified for the stationary stochastic processes.
 The content of the table depends on the mode of analysis chosen:

-**"raw"** analysis: for each month, the sum of the 24 hourly shape-factors is equal to 24 (i.e. each term is a modulation around the daily average).
+- **"raw"** analysis: for each month, the sum of the 24 hourly shape-factors is equal to 24 (i.e. each term is a modulation around the daily average).

-**"detrended"** analysis: for the whole year, hourly coefficients are expressed relatively to the annual hourly peak of the (zero-mean) signal absolute value. (i.e. all factors belong to the [0,1] interval)
+- **"detrended"** analysis: for the whole year, hourly coefficients are expressed relatively to the annual hourly peak of the (zero-mean) signal absolute value. (i.e. all factors belong to the [0,1] interval)

 ## Time-series generation (thermal)